 Imagine you’ve just received a text message from an unknown number.
 Now imagine that text is asking you to reply and make an appointment with your doctor.
 How likely would you be to respond?

-Now imagine getting a text from your doctor’s office, whose number you have saved in your Contacts List.
-Immediately this feels significantly safer to engage with.
+Now imagine getting a text from your doctor’s office, whose number you have saved in your contacts list on your phone.
+Immediately this feels safer to engage with.